dougkusanagi/chuck-norris-search-engine/README.md

 > 1. Vite as a building tool and server
 > 2. TailwindCSS as a front-end css framework
-> 3. Jest as a test Test Runner and Assertion Library
+> 3. Jest as a Test Runner and Assertion Library

 <br />

 ## Installation Steps
-1. Unzip the package
+1. Unzip the package in some empty directory

-2. Open the terminal in the same directory you unzip the files and execute one of this commands in a terminal for building or preview the project
+2. Open the terminal in the same directory you unzip the files and execute one of this commands in a terminal to install the dependencies and start a web server

 <br />